-- A conflict may be manageable: - The Board Member is able and willing to disassociate themselves from the conflicting interest or sever the connection which is causing the conflict; or - The conflict is so minor or so remote that it provides no real incentive to act against the best interests of the school (i.e. no real interest exists). - A conflict is unmanageable where: - o The Board Member is unable or unwilling to disassociate themselves from the conflicting interest or sever that connection which is causing the conflict; and - The value or the significance of the conflict is such that it provides a real incentive to act against the best interests of the school.
+- 9. A conflict may be manageable: - a The Board Member is able and willing to disassociate themselves from the conflicting interest or sever the connection which is causing the conflict; or - b The conflict is so minor or so remote that it provides no real incentive to act against the best interests of the school (i.e. no real interest exists). - 10.
+A conflict is unmanageable where: - a The Board Member is unable or unwilling to disassociate themselves from the conflicting interest or sever that connection which is causing the conflict; and - b The value or the significance of the conflict is such that it provides a real incentive to act against the best interests of the school.